matiwinnetou/spring-soy-view/README.md

 The library contains a class: __DefaultSoyMsgBundleResolver__, which reads a xliff messages from classpath and makes it accessible to spring-soy-view library.
 By default a class will read messages stores in the classpath under: __messages.xlf__ file, this can be configured to reflect project settings.

-The library needs to lookup a locale and for this it uses an interface LocaleProvider, which comes with number of implementations.
-What is suggested and recommended is to use SpringLocaleProvider, which using spring resolver will lookup a current locale and load locale's xliff messages to be displayed for a user.
+The library needs to lookup a locale and for this it uses an interface __LocaleProvider__, which comes with number of implementations.
+What is suggested and recommended is to use __SpringLocaleProvider__, which using spring resolver will lookup a current locale and load locale's xliff messages to be displayed for a user.

 ### Developer and Production mode